Pelosi reads Bono-penned poem on Ukraine at St. Patrick’s Day luncheon - NewsBreak

 “But in sorrow and fear, that’s when saints can appear, to drive out those old snakes once again.

 “And they struggle for us to be free, from the psycho in this human family.
-Ireland’s sorrow and pain, is now the Ukraine, and Saint Patrick’s name is now Zelenskyy,” Pelosi finished, as fellow attendees at the luncheon began to applaud.St.
-Patty’s or St. Paddy’s Day?
+Ireland’s sorrow and pain, is now the Ukraine, and Saint Patrick’s name is now Zelenskyy,” Pelosi finished, as fellow attendees at the luncheon began to applaud.Blinken confirms US citizen killed in Ukraine

 U2’s Instagram page had previously praised Ukraine’s resilience amid Russia’s ongoing military offensive last week .
 “The Ukrainian people are teaching the rest of the world what freedom looks like, what freedom feels like, and most importantly what freedom acts like,” the band wrote.
 “The bully in the neighborhood will not prevail.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.